TermGet/docs/install.md

 We are now ready to install TermGet!

-Download the latest stable version of TermGet from the [download page](download.html).
+Download the latest stable version of TermGet from the [download page](download.html) or by clicking `Download TermGet (stable)` in the top right corner.

 Extract TermGet on your system and open a terminal window.